 Enduring Influence + Curating Culture + Global Movement = Intentional Creativity

-The foundation, a 501c3 founded in 2015 to develop the work is guided by the Board and the Intentional Creativity Guild, consisting of close to 200 teachers worldwide who are trained and certified in the Intentional Creativity Method.
-The method brings a focus on the philosophy, the how and why, as well as the impact and influence creating with mindfulness can and does have on our lives.
+The foundation, a 501c3 founded in 2015 to develop the work, is guided by the Board and the Intentional Creativity Guild consisting of over 200 teachers worldwide who are trained and certified in the Intentional Creativity Method.
+The method brings a focus on the philosophy, the how and why, as well as the impact and influence creating with mindfulness can, and does have, on our lives.
 While we believe creating is for everyone, our VISION is to make creativity accessible and to educate about the importance of creativity in the development of the human being.

-Our lineage has been passed from hand to hand, artist to artist for over 80 years until it reached a quantum point, with the advent of online education.
+Our lineage has been passed from hand to hand, and from artist to artist, for over 80 years until it reached a quantum point with the advent of online education.
 While our goal is global and growing, we have three offices: our headquarters in California, USA, and offices in Australia and Denmark.

-Our California campus, called Cosmic Cowgirls Ranch in honor of our community includes a classroom, museum featuring our teachers, a gallery, museum, micro-farm and gardens.
+Our California campus, MUSEA is in honor of our community, includes a classroom, museum featuring our teachers, a gallery, museum, micro-farm and gardens.
 We host events and trainings year around.

 According to the United Nations: